sbuccoliero/M365License_Calc/README.txt

 # To execute:
 # python3 ./M365_License_Calc.py
 #
-# If "Rubrik-M365-Sizing.html" file present it will read values and calculate from file.
+# If "Rubrik-M365-Sizing.html" file present in same directory it will read values and calculate from file.
 #
 # To execute in Automatic mode with Required users and Capacity:
 # python3 ./M365_License_Calc.py uuu(number) ccc(number)